argenox/noxtls/README.md

 # NoxTLS

-**A fast, lightweight TLS crypto library designed for embedded and constrained systems.**
+**A fast, lightweight TLS crypto library designed for embedded and constrained systems by Argenox**
 Built for deterministic performance, clean APIs, and modern cryptography.